Houston1107/healthcare-innovaction/README.md

 We can use a (SaaS) type data storage.
 Placing healthcare facility's into their own data containers.
 Healthcare facility's are owned in groups.
 So imaging signing a contract with one company, and then having 120 facility's around the US to serve.
 But healthcare company A (120 facility's) data will be separate from company B (82 facility's).

 ### Developers
 I'm more of a products guy, so I'm looking forwarded to working with talented frontend developers.
 Just google search (hospital) or (nursing home) EHR's, and you'll see all of the ugly applications.
-This application will be a massive leap for facility's into future/present time.
+This application will be a massive leap for facility's into future/present times.

 ### API
 I don't know if this is something important to create in the beginning.
 But the ability to connect our software to wireless monitoring devices is huge.
 Have partnerships will company's in the valley like Cellscope is huge.